elenaamoyano/TFG_Elena-Moyano/README.md

 - Select the workflow JSON files from /n8n_workflows/

 complete_system.json contains the full multi-agent system.
 The rest of the workflows were used only for evaluation during benchmark testing.

 Once you have the workflow open, make sure the "Execute Command" nodes are correctly connected on both sides to their adjacent nodes.

+Click on the **Serper Search** node in the fourth agent and install it.
+This will make the node appear in your n8n instance.

 ### 6. Configure credentials